- Cafes, Shopping, Sightseeing, Neighborhood/Area Type

-Rynek Glówny is the biggest medieval market square in Europe and the highlight of any trip to Kraków.
+The Main Market Square (or Rynek Glówny, as it's known locally) is the world's largest medieval market square and the highlight of any trip to Kraków.
 It is the geographic center of the Old Town, the symbolic center of the city and, more than likely, the center of most of your trip plans.

 The square is mostly about atmosphere – it is alive and bustling with locals and travelers alike, coming and going.
 You'll also notice the unsymmetrical towers of St. Mary's Basilica nearby, which are a great escape from the square's activity.
 If you'd rather buy some souvenirs, peruse the stalls at Cloth Hall.